(A) As used in this section:

 (2) The port authority constructs or finances the construction of lakeshore improvements and pays the costs of such projects with revenue from the tax pledged under the agreement.
-Such construction or financing is an authorized purpose for the purposes of division (B) of section 4582.21 of this section.
+Such construction or financing is an authorized purpose for the purposes of division (B) of section 4582.21 of the Revised Code.

 (3) The port authority may not enter into any contract or other obligation regarding a lakeshore improvement project before obtaining the approval for the project by the board of county commissioners by a resolution of the board.

 (C) The board of directors of a port authority that enters into an agreement under this section may issue port authority special obligation bonds, and notes anticipating the proceeds of the bonds, in the principal amount that, in the opinion of the board, are necessary for the purpose of paying the costs of one or more lakeshore improvement projects or parts of one or more projects and interest on the bonds payable over the term of the issue.
 The board may refund any special obligation bonds by the issuance of special obligation refunding bonds regardless of whether the bonds to be refunded have or have not matured.
 The refunding bonds shall be sold, and the proceeds needed for such purpose applied, in the manner provided in the bond proceedings.